Control Catalog Guide

 state |

-Each assessment requirement (see layer-2.cue) must have:
+Each assessment requirement must have:

 | Field | Required | Description |